In Xi's China, even internal reports fall prey to censorship

 The internet also posed a threat: Critics bonded online, organizing to challenge the state.

-Xi tackled both challenges.
+Xi tackled both issues.
 Under him, China beefed up big data analysis to harness the vast tide of information.
-Internal reports now cite the internet more and more, with some bulletins made up largely of social media posts.

 So while internal reports now draw heavily on online information, the internet itself has become strictly censored, which can distort the message sent to the top.